sofijahangir/Student-Forum/README.md

 ### User Management - Sharmila Thirumalainathan
 * The application by default will open the *landing page* when served :checkered_flag: .
 Here we have a welcome section, customer review section and a feature display section.
 * Now to go into the application, you'll have to click on the *login menu* in the top navbar :checkered_flag: .
 * Ahanha...!
 You can't just sneak into the application.
-So give a proper email-id and a  password.
+So give a proper email-id and password.
-* If you haven't signed-up click on the register option right below the login button.
+* If you haven't signed-up click on the *register* option right below the login button :checkered_flag:.
-* If you forgotten your password, don't worry just reset it by using the reset option below the login button.
+* If you forgotten your password, don't worry just reset it by using the *reset password* option below the login button :checkered_flag:.
 * On successful login you will be taken to *dashboard* page of the application :checkered_flag: .
-* Now you can find logout option in top menu bar.
+* Now you can find *logout* option in top menu bar :checkered_flag:.

 ### Discussion List - Nirav Solanki